 Stinging nettle root is hands down my favorite natural aspirin alternative!

-But remember, you also need to correct the cause of the inflammation, which is often high levels of sugar and insulin in your body.
+But remember, you also need to correct the cause of the inflammation, which is often high levels of sugar and Fat Storing Hormone in your body.

 Which brings me to my next point.

 The combination of a ketogenic diet with intermittent fasting will drop inflammation faster than anything else I’ve found.

 A high fat, moderate protein, low carb way of eating - in other words, keto - will reduce your blood glucose and Fat Storing Hormone levels.
 Combine keto with intermittent fasting to reinforce the reduction of your Fat Storing Hormone and blood sugar levels and potentially eliminate the root cause of inflammation you’re suffering from.

 Potassium can be especially helpful if you have inflammation from gout or rheumatoid arthritis.

 Because you need 4,700mg per day of potassium, make sure you consume between 7-10 cups of vegetables daily.
 In addition, you may want to get a good quality potassium supplement - maybe electrolyte powder - to further lower inflammation.